Kerman province: Geography

 The altitudes and heights of the province are the continuation of the central mountain ranges of Iran.
 They extend from the volcanic folds beginning in Azerbaijan and, by branching out in the central plateau of Iran, terminate in Baluchestan.
 These mountain ranges have brought about vast plains in the province.
 The Bashagard and Kuhbonan Mountains are the highest in this region and include peaks such as Toghrol, Aljerd, Palvar, Sirach, Abareq and Tahrood.
 Other ranges that stretch out from Yazd to Kerman and Challeh-ye-Jazmoorian include high peaks like Hazaran which is 4,501 meters above sea level (ASL), Kuh-e Shah 4,402 meters ASL, Joupar, Bahr Aseman and Khabr mountain in Khabr National Park and others.

 Most of the province is largely steppe or sandy desert, although there are some oases where dates, oranges (said to be the best in Iran), and pistachios are cultivated.
 In antiquity "Carmanian" wine was famed for its quality [Strabo XV.2.14 (cap.
 726)].
 The province is dependent on qanats (underground water channels) for its irrigation.
 In the central parts, Mount Hezar is the highest peak, 4501 meters above sea level.

 Kerman is prone to natural disasters.
 A recent flood for example, unearthed the archeological ancient city of Jiroft, in the south of Kerman province.
 Arg-é Bam on the other hand, the world's largest adobe structure, was destroyed in an earthquake in December 2003.
 On February 22, 2005, a major earthquake killed hundreds of residents in the town of Zarand and several nearby villages in north Kerman.

 Economy

 As of 1920, the province was known for the quality of its caraway.
-Today, Kerman is where a large portion of Iran's auto industry is based.
-Sirjan, a specially designated economic zone, is considered a passageway for transfer of imported commercial goods from the south (through the Persian Gulf).

-Arg e Jadid, is another specially designated economic zone of Iran, located in Kerman province.
+Arg e Jadid, is a specially designated economic zone of Iran, located in Kerman province.

-Furthermore, Kerman province is famous for its abundance of pistachio fields both in the city itself and surrounding ones such as Rafsanjan, Ravar and Nooq.